tinkerbell/cluster-api-provider-tinkerbell/docs/README.md

 Here is the list of required components to use CAPT:

-- Existing Tinkerbell installation running at least versions mentioned in [sandbox](https://github.com/tinkerbell/sandbox/tree/v0.5.0), this guide assumes deployment using the sandbox with an IP address of 192.168.1.1, so modifications will be needed if Tinkerbell was deployed with a different method or if the IP address is different.
+- Existing Tinkerbell installation running at least versions mentioned in [sandbox](https://github.com/tinkerbell/sandbox/commit/8256ad1e8515c2a97a27091c0f5c12e42f083748), this guide assumes deployment using the sandbox with an IP address of 192.168.1.1, so modifications will be needed if Tinkerbell was deployed with a different method or if the IP address is different.
-  - This also assumes that the hegel port is exposed in your environment, if running a version of the sandbox prior to https://github.com/tinkerbell/sandbox/pull/106 merging, this will need to be done manually.
+  - This also assumes that the hegel port is exposed in your environment, if running a version of the sandbox prior to https://github.com/tinkerbell/sandbox/commit/8256ad1e8515c2a97a27091c0f5c12e42f083748, this will need to be done manually.
 - A Kubernetes cluster which pods has access to your Tinkerbell instance.
 - At least one Hardware available with DHCP IP address configured on first interface and with proper metadata configured
 - `git` binary